aileks/exploring-senescence/README.md

 - Introduction to cellular senescence
 - Overview of the GenAge dataset
 - Principles of statistical hypothesis testing
-- Visualization of gene categories and their relationships (TODO)
+- Visualization of gene categories using tile plots
+- Interactive 3D visualization of gene relationships using metrics derived from the GenAge database
+- Hypothesis testing of GenAge ID distributions between cell and mammal groups
+- Network analysis of gene category co-occurrences using heatmap visualization
-- Analysis of various aging-related pathways (TODO)
+- Analysis of various aging-related pathways through statistical methods